pratheeshsatheeshkumar/Reusable-Infrastructure-with-Terraform-Modules-Learn-How-to-Leverage-AWS/README.md

 In modules, output values are used to return output values to the parent module. vpc_id points to the newly created VPC by vpc_module. public subnets are passed by the list **public_subnets.** Moreover, **private subnets** are passed by the list **private_subnets.**

-# Creation of pubic and private subnets in vpc_module.
+# Creation of public and private subnets in the vpc_module.
 ```sh
 /*==== Public Subnets ======*/
 /* Creation of Public subnets, one for each availability zone in the region  */